animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-When you use Spring’s Cache Abstraction, we also know all the Regions for all the caches identified in the caching annotations needed by your application’s service components.
+When you use Spring's Cache Abstraction, we also know all the Regions for all the caches identified in the caching annotations needed by your application's service components.

 </div>